Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination: Introduction

-Our contributions are three-fold.
-First, based on the novel population diversity objective that considers both agents' individual diversity and pairwise diversity, we derive a safe and computationally efficient surrogate objective, i.e., the population entropy.
-Secondly, we develop MEP, which comprises training a diversified population and use this population to train a robust AI agent.
-Last but not least, in the experiments, we show MEP's superior performance, by comparing it with state-of-the-art baseline methods.
-To further verify the improvements, we conduct online experiments with real humans.
+The contributions of this paper are three-fold.
+First, based on the novel population diversity objective that considers both individual diversity and pairwise diversity for agents in the population, we derive a safe and computationally efficient surrogate objective, the population entropy, which is the lower bound of the population diversity objective.
+Secondly, we propose the maximum entropy population-based training framework, which comprises training a diverse population and then training a robust AI agent using this population.
+Last but not least, we evaluate our method and other state-of-the-art methods on the Overcooked game environment~\cite{Overcooked}, with both human proxy models and also real humans.